Emergency Essentials Every Family Should Have

 Additional clothing

-Be sure to have additional clothing prepared and set aside, such as long-sleeved shirts and long pants.
-If it’s winter when an emergency takes place, sweatshirts, jackets, gloves, snowsuits, and boots will all be a necessity.
+Be sure to have an additional change of clothes prepared and set aside, such as long-sleeved shirts and long pants.
+If the emergency occurs in winter, sweatshirts, jackets, gloves, snowsuits, and sturdy shoes or boots will all be necessary.

 Extra shoes

-It’s a miserable feeling once your shoes are soaking wet and your feet get cold.
-This is why you should have an extra pair of shoes on-hand for each one of your family members.
-Extra socks are also important, particularly if you have to change out your shoes due to moisture.
+It’s miserable once your shoes are soaking wet and your feet get cold.
+This is why you should have an extra pair of shoes for each family member.
+Extra socks are also important, particularly if you must change your shoes due to moisture.

 Blankets

-You can never have too many blankets, especially when your family is trying to stay warm after the power has gone out.
-In case you missed this post, 6 Reasons To Store Blankets For Any Emergency
+You can never have too many blankets, especially when your family tries to stay warm after the power has gone out.
+Here are 6 Reasons To Store Blankets For Any Emergency.
+I’d keep extra quilts and warm blankets for each member of the family.

 Whistle